Leveraging clinical insights to advance childhood cancer survivorship research that improves health and quality of life for survivors

 In the last six decades, advances in cancer therapies and supportive care have improved survival among children diagnosed with malignancies.
 Today, more than 85% of children who have cancer will survive at least five years after diagnosis, a remarkable increase in survivorship.
 However, with survival comes lifelong health consequences, as many children treated for cancer develop chronic health conditions and are at risk for early mortality.
 Understanding the risk of these chronic, late effects is critical as we develop health screenings and interventions to improve both lifespan and health span.

-As a physician-scientist in the Department of Epidemiology and Cancer Control, I have responsibilities in both the clinic and research spheres.
+As a physician-scientist in the Department of Epidemiology and Cancer Control, I have responsibilities in both the clinical and research spheres.
 On the clinical side, I provide care for neuro-oncology patients as well as long-term survivors of childhood brain tumors.
 My research is a natural extension of my clinical work, where I focus on the long-term health impact of the cancer therapies my patients and other survivors received.

 I serve as the principal investigator (PI) of the Childhood Cancer Survivorship Study (CCSS), a multi-institutional and multidisciplinary collaborative resource for evaluation of the long-term outcomes of children with cancer who survived five or more years after diagnosis.
 Continuously funded by the National Cancer Institute since 1994, the CCSS is the world’s largest established open resource for survivorship research.
 The CCSS has more than 38,000 eligible survivors available for investigation of late mortality and more than 25,000 participants who have contributed valuable information on health-related and quality-of-life outcomes.
 The CCSS includes comprehensive information on treatment exposures, ongoing longitudinal follow-up, and an established biorepository from which genotype (SNP array) and DNA sequencing of survivors are available.